 Proton beam therapy

-Proton beam therapy enables a dose of high energy protons to be precisely targeted at a tumour, reducing the damage to surrounding healthy tissues and vital organs which is an advantage in certain groups of patients or where the cancer is close to a critical part of the body such as the spinal cord.
+Proton beam therapy enables a dose of high energy protons to be precisely targeted at a tumour, reducing the damage to surrounding healthy tissues and vital organs.
+This is an advantage in certain groups of patients or where the cancer is close to a critical part of the body such as the spinal cord.

-Proton beam therapy is only suitable for certain types of cancer, such as highly complex brain, head and neck cancers and sarcomas as it does not lead to better outcomes for many cancer cases than using high energy x-rays, which is still considered the most appropriate and effective treatment for the majority of cancers.
+Proton beam therapy is only suitable for certain types of cancer, such as highly complex brain, head and neck cancers and sarcomas.
+It does not lead to better outcomes for most cancer cases compared to using modern high energy x-rays, which is still considered the most appropriate and effective treatment for the majority of cancers.

 Like high energy x-ray radiotherapy, proton beam therapy is painless, but patients may experience side effects similar to those experienced from other forms of radiotherapy.

-Two NHS centres will provide high energy proton beam therapy in the UK, The Christie NHS Foundation Trust (Manchester) and University College London Hospital (UCLH) NHS Foundation Trust.
+Two NHS centres provide high energy proton beam therapy in the UK.
+The centre at The Christie NHS Foundation Trust (Manchester) opened in December 2018 and the second NHS centre at University College London Hospital (UCLH) NHS Foundation Trust opened in December 2021.
+The two centres work together as an integrated National service.

 A proton beam therapy centre has also been operating in the UK delivering low energy proton therapy specifically for NHS patients with eye tumours at The Clatterbridge Cancer Centre NHS Foundation Trust in Merseyside.